 What Makes a Great Coffee Stop

-It is not just the coffee.
-The light, the atmosphere, the seating, the welcome — what separates a place you stay for an hour from a place you grab and go.
+Not just the coffee — the light, the atmosphere, the wifi, the welcome.
+What separates a place you stay for an hour from a place you grab and go.

 Ordering Coffee in Canada